Isaiah 1:2-3 “Hear, O heavens, and give ear, O earth!

-He isn’t cruel, He expects nothing more than you can give and He gives us everything.
+He isn’t cruel, He expects nothing more than what you can give and He gives us everything to accomplish His work.
 He rewards His faithful now, and He has a reward that is to come.
 The ox and donkey are smart enough to know who their master is and they work faithfully because of that knowledge.

-We cannot forget what is important in life.
+We must not forget what is important in life.
 We have so many things coming at us every day, it is so easy to take our eyes off of what is important and place them on what is not.